DanEdens/snowball_snowman/README.md

   - Warmer temps make snow melt faster but stick better
   - Colder temps preserve snow longer but make it harder to shape
   - Watch the thermometer for changing conditions!
+- **Celebration Animation:**
+  - When you complete a snowman, watch it come to life!
+  - Carrot nose magically appears
+  - Hat floats down from above
+  - Stick arms pop out from the sides
+  - Your snowman does a happy wiggle dance!

 ### Game Modes
 1. **Story Mode:**